acfries/acfries.github.io/docs/portfolio/ww1.md

-# On the Point in the Argonne
+# On Point in the Argonne
 ---

 <div class="feature_multi">